First time signing up or running a team? Use this guide / FAQ sheet to make your season with District Sports a success!

 - Do you see issue with the schedule for your team?
 Let us know ASAP.

 - We can often make changes, but the more time we have to do it, the better.
+If you have a scheduling request, ask BEFORE the season starts.

 - Remember: All teams have to play some late games and some games at locations farther from the center of DC.
 Keep in mind if what you’re requesting is fair, considering the experience of other teams and players in your league.